-Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5.

-Limitation on Enrollment: This course is not open to students with previous credit for Administration of Justice 101A and/or 101B and/or 101C.
+Limitation on Enrollment: This course is not open to students with previous credit for Administration of Justice 101A, 101B or 101C.

 This course introduces students to the philosophy and history of administration of justice.
 It provides an overview of crime, police problems, and the organization and jurisdiction of law enforcement agencies.
 Students survey professional career opportunities and qualifications.
 This course is intended for students majoring in Administration of Justice.
-(FT) AA/AS; CSU; UC Transfer Limitation:
+(FT) AA/AS; CSU; UC; C-ID AJ 110.